A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Discussion

 \subsubsection{Geometric model and approximation assumptions}

 The model uses camera parameters (i.e. installation height, tilt angle, and focal length) to project bounding box coordinates from image space to physical coordinates.
-Without requiring any assumption on object orientation or planarity, the model achieves accurate results, especially after applying a second-degree, regression-based correction (Tab.\ref{Tab4:yolov11m_train10_pipeline}).
-For instance, width RMSE improves from 3.16~cm (uncorrected) to 2.14~cm after geometric and polynomial correction (Tab.\ref{Tab4a:leak_free_width}), while height estimates are refined to within 1.68~cm (Tab.\ref{Tab4b:leak_free_height}).
+Without requiring any assumption on object orientation or planarity, the model achieves accurate results(Tab.\ref{Tab4:yolov11m_train10_pipeline}).
+For instance, width RMSE improves from 3.16~cm (uncorrected) to 2.03~cm after linear and polynomial correction (Tab.\ref{Tab4a:leak_free_width}), while height estimates are refined to within 1.45~cm (Tab.\ref{Tab4b:leak_free_height}).

 The model includes certain approximations that rely on simplifying geometric assumptions, which, while not strictly exact, are operationally effective.
 First, it assumes the object center lies along the ray passing through the center pixel of the bounding box.
 This assumption provides a stable basis for geometric projection in practice, even if it is not theoretically justified.
 Second, the object size is estimated by summing two ray-plane intersections (top/bottom and left/right).
 While these are only approximately valid, they yield accurate results due to the near-parallel nature of rays in the camera configuration employed.